-- It always come in a single color per cap (except for printed logos), unlike a silicone swim cap or lycra swim cap which can feature several colors per cap.
+- It has a uniform color (except maybe for a supplemental printed logo), unlike a silicone swim cap or lycra swim cap which can feature several colors per cap.

-- It has a matte finish when dry, whereas a silicone cap is more shiny.
+- It has a matte finish when dry, whereas a silicone cap is shinier.

-- It has a smell of rubber, not unlike the smell of baloons.
+- It has a peculiar smell, like the smell of balloons.

 A latex swim cap has the following advantages:

-- Its biggest advantage is that it is inexpensive yet it serves its purpose well, which is to both keep the hair out of the face and to protect it from swimming pool chemicals, especially chlorine.
+- Its most significant advantage is that it is inexpensive yet it serves its purpose well, which is to both keep the hair out of the face and to protect the hair from swimming pool chemicals, especially chlorine.

 - Because it is so thin, it constricts your head less than a silicone swim cap and is more comfortable to wear.
 It is also often easier to put on than a silicone or neoprene swim cap (Note: this applies when the swim cap is wet and your hair too!
 Putting on a dry swim cap on dry hair is much more difficult.
 If you want to do this, you might be better off using a lycra swim cap).

-- One of its biggest problems is that certain people are allergic to latex.
-This was one of the reasons for the development of silicone swim caps.
+- One of its most significant problems is that certain people are allergic to latex.
+This was one of the reasons that lead to the development of silicone swim caps.